boechat107/boechat107.github.io/_posts/2016-05-06-spark-with-docker-quick-start.md

 given example can help to understand the basics of Spark, we would need much more data to really perceive any of Spark's performance features for that code.

-Finally, if you are a Vim user and want to run Spark connected to a database (hum? what is the connection between these two things?), consider checking the Dockerfile of [boechat107/ext-spark-notebook](https://github.com/boechat107/ext-spark-notebook).
+Finally, if you are a Vim user and want to run Spark connected to a database, consider checking the Dockerfile of [boechat107/ext-spark-notebook](https://github.com/boechat107/ext-spark-notebook).

 PS.: You can download the